neoforged/.github/primers/1.22/index.md

     - `NautilusSaddleModel` - The saddle model for a nautilus.
     - `SkeletonModel#createSingleModelDualBodyLayer` - Creates a parched layer definition.
     - `SpearAnimations` - The animations performed when using a spear.
+    - `ZombieNautilusCoralModel` - The model for the warm variant of a zombie nautilus.
 - `net.minecraft.client.model.geom`
     - `ModelLayers`
         - `*NAUTILUS*` - The model layers for the nautilus.